 #1 – Be on the Marathon Route.
 (Or make friends with people that are.)

 If the marathon gods have honored you with a place on the route, you owe it to the world to put out a table, pour some drinks and cheer on all the people who are crazy enough to run for fun.
-The route changes every year, so check out the Fargo Marathon site later this year for the 2013 route.
+The route changes every year, so check the website for annual course updates.

 #2 – Make Noise.